rjclancy/spring-professional-5-study-quide/index.md

 ### If you saw an example using RestTemplate would you understand what it is doing?

 ## Testing
 ### Do you use Spring in a unit test?
+A unit test tests one unit of functionality, a method in a class, a class or an entire module.
+The unit tested is tested in isolation outside of the environment for which it is intended.
+This means, among other things, that the Spring framework is not used to perform dependency injection in unit tests.
+Instead any dependencies are commonly replaced by mocks or stubs, which are created programmatically in the test-class, and set on the instance-under-test using setter-methods.
+Thus Spring is not commonly used in unit tests.

 ### What type of tests typically use Spring?
+Integration tests

 ### How can you create a shared application context in a JUnit integration test?
+If the question is regarding how to define a Spring application context in one single place which can be used in multiple JUnit integration tests then this can be accomplished using the @ContextConfiguration annotation.
+This annotation is used at class level in integration test classes and allows for specifying a number of @Configuration classes, or resource locations, used to load a Spring application context.
+In order to define a Spring application context in one single place that is later used by multiple integration tests a class that is a common superclass to all the integration tests classes can be defined and annotated with the @ContextConfiguration annotation.
+Subclasses will, as per default, inherit the @Configuration classes, resource locations and context initializers.
+Subclasses may append to the list of @Configuration classes or resource locations used to load a Spring application context for integration tests by specifying one or more @Configuration classes, resource locations or context initializers.

 ### When and where do you use @Transactional in testing?
+The @Transactional annotation can be used in a test that alter some transactional resource, for example a database, that is to be restored to the state it had prior to the test being run.
+You can also use @Transactional at test method level

 ### How are mock frameworks such as Mockito or EasyMock used?
+Mockito and EasyMock allows for dynamic creation of mock objects that can be used to mock collaborators of class(es) under test that are external to the system or trusted.
+A mock object is similar to a stub, in that it produces predetermined results when methods on the object are invoked.

 ### How is @ContextConfiguration used?
 ### How does Spring Boot simplify writing tests?
 ### What does @SpringBootTest do?
 How does it interact with @SpringBootApplication and @SpringBootConfiguration?